-Various Scholarships are available, including those for Music and Sports, at 11+, 13+ and 16+ entry levels for strong candidates, whether boarders or day pupils.
+Various scholarships, including academic, music and sports scholarships, are available at 11+, 13+ and 16+ entry levels for strong candidates, whether boarders or day boys.
 Scholarships are awarded on consideration of entrance examination results.

 Monmouth School for Boys